ahmadhassanch/editable_table/html/readme.txt

 - Ability to delete row

 CELL MERGING
-- The selected cells will be merged, allowed only in top row??
+- The selected cells will be merged, allowed only in top row

 SAVE LOAD FUNCTIONALITY
 - Should be independent of resolution/zooming